 An attractive image is of key importance to the success of any commercial area.
-That image depends upon the appearance of the commercial area’s individual building assets.
-Facade and storefront improvements are one of the most effective proven ways of upgrading the image and ultimately attracting more business.
+That image depends on the appearance of the commercial areas individual building assets.
+Facade and storefront improvements are one of the most effective proven ways of upgrading the image of a commercial area and ultimately attracting more business to the area.
 The Facade Design Grant program also affords a property owner the opportunity to reverse past inappropriate architectural improvements.
 Many improvements do not need to be costly.
 Often a fresh coat of paint or a new sign or awning canopy may be all that is needed.
 Many commercial buildings throughout Bedford still retain architectural features that made them unique.

 Property owners may find it beneficial to contract with a design architect, specializing in the rehabilitation/restoration of historic building facades.
 Sample renderings are available at the Downtown Bedford office 124 South Juliana Street, Bedford, PA 15522.
 The schematic design rendering, if required or desired by the property owner, provides an excellent design plan, which shows the building at its potential best.
 It typically addresses the design and modifications of the storefront and upper floors in such a way as to enhance the architectural integrity of the building.
 If the street level or storefront of the building has fallen victim to contemporary change over the years, such as the application of siding or metal panels, etc., the architect will show in the rendering how the building could look if “brought back” in a way that enhances the original architectural design of the building.
 At the same time, it will address functional and financial requirements, as well as signage, awnings, and the actual paint color selection.

-Approved Project Applications to improve building facades, will entitle the property owner or the business owner with property owner’s approval, to receive a funding grant for 50% of the project cost, but not to exceed a grant in the amount of $3,000.
+Approved Project Applications to improve building facades, will entitle the property owner to receive a funding grant for 50% of the project cost, but not to exceed a grant in the amount of $3,000.
 Signage construction and awning replacement/repair programs are part of the facade improvement program.
 Downtown Bedford, Inc, will represent the Borough of Bedford and DCED for the approval and administration of these funds.